IaC Lab 1 -- Use Ansible to build new Debian GNU/Linux Virtual Machines

 Note that IPv4 addresses are calculated using the tap interface number.
 This is to prevent students from using the same IPv4 address for different virtual machines.

-## Part 3: Access the hypervisor from the DevNet virtual machine using Ansible
+## Part 3: Access the hypervisor from the DevNet VM using Ansible

-Now that the minimal inventory and host variables are in place, it is necessary to verify hypervisor accessibility before pulling virtual machine images.
+Now that the minimum inventory and host variables are in place, you need to verify that the hypervisor is accessible before pulling the virtual machine images.

-In this part, we will create a vault to store all secrets in the home directory of the DevNet virtual machine user, since we are not using an external service to handle sensitive information.
+To do this, you will create a vault in the home directory of the DevNet VM user to store all sensitive information, as you are not using an external service for this purpose.

 ```bash